slatron/slatron.github.io/_posts/2021-02-06-begin-the-begin.md

 ---

 ### Returning to Music
 I recently got a focusrite audio interface and a used lap steel guitar.
 In the month since, I've leared some lap steel and set up a small recording... thing.
-I hesitate to call it a studo as it means finding a quick place to put down tracks while the kids are occupied.
+I hesitate to call it a studio when I have to find a place to put down tracks whenever the kids are occupied.

 I've managed enough ambition to [finish two songs](https://soundcloud.com/slatron/sets/home-recordings) this past month.
 And I really want to keep up with more of this.
 My band has been on hiatus for most of the lockdown.
-We put out two livestreams before the cold weather set in.
+We put out [two](https://www.youtube.com/watch?v=PnaB-C-Chgw) [livestreams](https://www.youtube.com/watch?v=JRWzDKeiCcQ) before the cold weather set in.
 Right before this started, we put down some initiail tracks for an EP.
 But without being able to work close together, that's fallen by the wayside.
-I have enough base parts to move that a bit forward - but I'll need another source of songs to record while I re-learn audio engineering.
+I have enough foundational parts to move that a bit forward - but I'll need another source of songs to record while I re-learn audio engineering.

 ### So...
 REM?
 Yeah, The 90's band that stopped making music 10 years ago.
 Always been my favorite band.
 I was around eleven years old when Green was released.
 It was one of the first cds I remember my dad getting along with Eponymous.
 All of my early mucis tastes were from my parents.
 Beatles, Paul Simon, Neil Young.
 But REM was one of the first bands that I really loved and made mine.